Skip to content

 English

-As a risk manager in the Troy, Rochester Hills, Bloomfield Hills, Oakland Twp, and surrounding areas, I am dedicated to protecting assets and helping customers achieve their dreams.
-Our agency prioritizes exceptional customer service, evident in our positive Google reviews.
-Beyond my professional role, I am actively involved in the community as a wife, mother of two, and middle school girls' basketball coach.
-I am also proud to be a member of the Troy Chamber of Commerce and the Women's Council of Realtors of Greater Rochester Area.
-Furthermore, I devote my time as a volunteer at Blessings in a Backpack Avondale.
-If our paths cross, I look forward to saying hello!
+As a risk manager in the vibrant communities of Troy, Rochester Hills, Bloomfield Hills, Oakland Twp, and the surrounding areas, I am dedicated to protecting your assets and helping you cultivate your dreams.
+Our agency flourishes on exceptional customer service, as reflected in our positive Google reviews.
+Beyond my professional role, I actively engage with our community as a devoted wife, mother of two, and an enthusiastic middle school girls' basketball coach.
+I proudly participate in the Troy Chamber of Commerce and the Women's Council of Realtors of Greater Rochester Area, and I volunteer with Blessings in a Backpack Avondale.
+If our paths cross this lovely spring, I look forward to exchanging cheerful greetings!

-Here are some fall insurance tips to help you protect yourself and your property:
+Here are some springtime insurance tips to help you protect your home and property as the flowers bloom:

-• Review your insurance policy: Take the time to review your homeowner's insurance policy to understand your coverage, deductibles, and any exclusions that may apply.
-Ensure that you have adequate coverage for potential fall-related risks and damages.
+• Review your insurance policy: Take this refreshing season to review your homeowner's insurance policy and understand your coverage, deductibles, and any exclusions that may apply.
+Ensure you have adequate coverage for spring-related risks, such as storm damage or flooding.

-• Conduct a home inventory: Create or update a detailed inventory of your belongings, including valuable items.
-This will help you determine if you have sufficient coverage for your personal property in case of loss or damage.
+• Conduct a home inventory: Spring is a great time to update your home inventory and document your valuable items.
+This will help you ensure you have sufficient coverage for your personal property in case of loss or damage during this vibrant season.

-• Check smoke detectors and carbon monoxide detectors: Fall is a good time to test and replace batteries in your smoke detectors and carbon monoxide detectors.
-Properly functioning detectors can help prevent accidents.
+• Check smoke detectors and carbon monoxide detectors: Spring is a perfect time to test and replace batteries in your smoke detectors and carbon monoxide detectors.
+Properly functioning detectors are crucial for preventing accidents as we start using our air conditioning and heating systems.

-• Consider additional coverage: If you live in an area prone to specific risks during the fall, such as flooding or windstorms, consider adding additional coverage to your policy.
-This may include flood insurance or windstorm insurance, depending on your location.
+• Consider additional coverage: If you live in an area prone to spring hazards such as flooding or severe storms, think about adding additional coverage to your policy.
+This may include specialized coverage for storm damage or flooding.

-Remember, it's important to consult with your insurance provider to discuss any specific concerns or questions you have regarding your coverage.
+Remember, it’s essential to consult with your insurance provider to discuss any specific concerns or questions you may have regarding your coverage this spring.
+Embrace the season and stay safe!

 Insurance Products Offered